(tulam)

 Every backend.
 Native performance.

-Dependent types, algebraic effects, and a compiler targeting JS, .NET, and LLVM — faster than C++ on real benchmarks.
+Dependent types, algebraic effects, and a compiler targeting JS, .NET, and LLVM — matches C++ on real benchmarks, up to 11× faster on pure work.

 Get Started See Examples